IDI-Systems/acre2/docs/wiki/user/installation.md

 - **Radio beeps not audible on dedicated server**
 Make sure your `server.cfg` has `"b64"` whitelisted in `allowedLoadFileExtensions[]` and `allowedPreprocessFileExtensions[]` if you are using that.
 Let your server administrator know if you have no idea what this means.

-- **insufficient client permissions (failed on i_channel_needed_subscribe_power)**
-This does not affect ACRE.
-The ACRE teamspeak plugin will subscribe to all channels in the teamspeak server, and if the teamspeak server contains any channels which have a higher `i_channel_needed_subscribe_power` value than what the client is granted then teamspeak will flag an error.
+- **Insufficient client permissions `(failed on i_channel_needed_subscribe_power)`** This does not affect ACRE2's functionalities.
+The ACRE2 TeamSpeak plugin will subscribe to all channels in the TeamSpeak server, and if the TeamSpeak server contains any channels which have a higher `i_channel_needed_subscribe_power` value than what the client is granted then TeamSpeak will throw an error.